WLAN-Pi/wlanpi-profiler/debian/PACKAGING.md

 From the root directory of this repository run `dpkg-buildpackage -us -uc -b`.

-If all is well, you should see some output files at `../profiler2`:
+If you are found favorable and all goes well, you should see some output files at `../profiler2` like this:

 ```
 josh@DESKTOP-KU8SJRV:[~/profiler2]: ls ../ | grep wlanpi-